Skip to main content

 Clinical Evidence

-Growth Restoration in Diabetic Rats
+Growth Restoration in Glucocorticoid-Treated Rats

-Effects in Tumor-Bearing Rats
+Protein and Energy Metabolism in Tumor-Bearing Rats

 Controlled in vivo study with 6 to 7 day peptide infusion via osmotic minipumpsRats bearing Walker 256 mammary adenocarcinoma